flycheck/flycheck/README.md

 - CSS: Install [csslint][].
 - HAML: Install [HAML][].
 - HTML: Install [Tidy][].
-- Javascript: Install [jshint][] or [jslint][].
-The former will automatically use a `.jshintrc` file in the buffer's directory, any ancestor thereof or your `$HOME` directory.
+- Javascript: Install [jsl][] or [jshint][].
+The latter will automatically use a `.jshintrc` file in the buffer's directory, any ancestor thereof or your `$HOME` directory.
 You may override the path to this file globally or per buffer with the variable `flycheck-jshintrc`.
 - JSON: Install [jsonlint][].
 - Lua: Install [Lua][].
 - Perl: Install [Perl][].